Dreaming381/Latios-Framework/README.md

 [Contributing](https://github.com/Dreaming381/Latios-Framework-Documentation/blob/main/Contributing.md)
 for how to get started.

--   Sovogal – Primary author of Mimic’s Mecanim addon and made significant contributions to the Calligraphics module (including the name)
+-   Sovogal – Significant contributions to the Calligraphics module (including the name)
 -   canmom – Android support, Kinemation baking fixes, and build fixes
 -   Fribur – Calligraphics rich text overhaul and shader improvements
 -   Dechichi01 – Various fixes and improvements for Core, Psyshock, and Kinemation
 -   Anthiese – Mac OS support
+-   germanoeich – F and Shift + F support for runtime entities
 -   Lewis – Improvements to `EntityWith<>` and `EntityWithBuffer<>`
 -   Everyone else who reported bugs and made the Latios Framework more stable for everyone